 A game rising in popularity, similar to ping pong but played mostly with our feet.
 It is played with a football and a curved table scientifically designed.
 One or two players on each side of the table must pass the ball to the other side and over the net.
 They have a maximum of three touches and cannot neither use their hands nor touch the ball twice in a row with the same part of their body.

 It was created in 1965 by Octavio de Moraes in Brazil.
 It is a combination of football (soccer) and volleyball, and it has been rising up in popularity among kicking games recently.

 Footvolley follows beach volley ground rules with a key difference, you cannot use your hands to pass the ball to the other side of the net.
 Besides, each team allows only two players and they have a maximum of three touches per turn.
 No player can touch the ball twice in a row.

 Benefits of kicking plays

-Kicking games have been around for quit some time, some have evidence to be played more than 1000 years ago!
-It seem kicking games are crossing cultures and continents and that many people of all kinds find it fun kicking balls around.
+Kicking games have been around for quite some time, some have evidence to be played more than 1000 years ago!
+It seems kicking games are crossing cultures and continents and that many people of all kinds find it fun kicking balls around.

 Kicking games allow individuals to develop certain skill that other sports or games cannot, mainly the foot-eye coordination that improves movement, ball driving or obstacle jump.
 Besides, unlike others, kicking games improve overall physical fitness in terms of muscular and bone strength, and coordination levels.